buccaneerai/note-window-consumer/performance/2023-04-25/SoreThroat/e.md

 #### INTRO
-The patient has been experiencing a sore throat for five days, with swelling in the neck and difficulty swallowing.
+Patient presents with a sore throat and swollen neck for five days, getting progressively worse.

 #### CC
-Sore throat and neck swelling
+Sore throat and swollen neck

 #### HPI
-The patient started feeling sick with a sore throat five days ago.
-The sore throat has been getting worse, and the patient's neck has become swollen, making it hard to swallow.
-They also had a fever of 99 degrees.
-The patient mentioned being at a birthday party a few days ago, where they shared a drink with a friend who was recovering from an illness.
-The patient was initially diagnosed with strep throat at urgent care and was prescribed amoxicillin.
+The patient started experiencing a sore throat five days ago, which has been getting progressively worse.
+Their neck is swollen and it is difficult for them to swallow.
+They have had a fever of 99 degrees.
+The patient attended a birthday party a few days ago where some friends and family were sick.
+They took a drink from a friend's cup who had been sick but was recovering.
+They went to urgent care and were treated for suspected strep throat with amoxicillin.
 However, their condition has not improved, and they have developed a rash on their abdomen and chest, as well as pain in the left side of their stomach.

 #### ROS
 - ent: [true] sore throat